kristus310/kristus310.github.io/README.md

-# Kristián Boteks Resume
+# Resume
+# of *Kristián Botek*
- - Just a simple static website only written in HTML, made to host my resume/CV.
+ - Just a simple static website only written in HTML and CSS, made to host a jpeg of my resume/CV.
- - ⚠️*This is a temporary and fast solution, before I have time to create a portfolio website.*⚠️
+ - ⚠️ *This is a TEMPORARY and FAST solution, before I have time to create a portfolio website.* ⚠️